hbctraining/Training-modules/Accelerate_with_automation/lessons/loops_and_scripts.md

 > **NOTE:** If you've noticed, we used a new `grep` flag `-H` above; this flag will report the filename the search was performed on along with the matching string.

-Save and exit `vim`, and voila!
+Save and exit `nano`, and voila!
 You now have a script you can use to assess the quality of all your new datasets.
 Your finished script, complete with comments, should look like the following:

 ```bash
 #!/bin/bash